Healthdirect Free Australian health advice you can count on.

 • If you become ill from your work — for example, through asbestos exposure – you can also claim workers’ compensation.

-• Workers’ compensation insurance may compensate you for wages lost, medical treatment and rehabilitation, depending on the details of the claim.
+• Workers' compensation insurance may cover you for lost wages, medical treatment and rehabilitation, depending on the claim.

 • It's important to notify your employer as soon as possible if you are injured at work.

-Workers’ compensation is a compulsory insurance for employees who are injured or get sick at or because of their work.
-Most employers are required by law to take out this insurance.
-Small businesses that pay a salary of $7,500 or less do not need to take out workers’ compensation policies.
+Workers' compensation is a mandatory insurance for employees who are injured or get sick at or because of their work.

 What does workers' compensation cover?

-Workers’ compensation schemes are designed to compensate you if you need medical treatment, rehabilitation or time off to recover after being injured at work.
-It also covers the costs if you get sick from your work — for example if you develop mesothelioma from asbestos exposure.
+Workers' compensation covers costs if you need medical treatment, rehabilitation, or time off to recover after being injured at work.
+It may also cover your costs if you get sick from your work.
+For example, if you develop asbestosis or mesothelioma from asbestos exposure.

 If your claim is accepted, the benefits you could receive include: